 In spite of the hype surrounding the cloud, the on-premise model in which customers run their own SAP software is still the norm.
 However, that doesn’t rule out a service provider handling part of the operations; indeed, hosting is a widely used model, particularly among SMEs.
 While the roles at hand are usually clearly assigned in a hosting model like this, the same unfortunately doesn’t always apply to SAP system security.

 Managing a large number of user accounts often presents companies with a major challenge.
 It’s particularly difficult when user identities need to be maintained in several systems, directory services, or databases.
 This frequently results in a lack of transparency, conflicts in the segregation of duties (SoD), and an increase in the effort required to address them.

 They say that major events cast a shadow that portends their arrival.
 In SAP environments, this applies in particular to the transition to S/4HANA, which companies will need to make before maintenance for SAP ERP expires in 2025.

 As we covered this pending migration from various perspectives at our SAST DAYS 2019 event, interest in the topics of authorizations and code security was especially high.
 Let’s take a look back at those exciting days, which presented a balanced mix of current challenges and assorted solutions.

 C/4HANA is the name of the newest product in the SAP portfolio.
 The company based in Walldorf, Germany, promises nothing less than a revolution of customer experience.
 But is C/4HANA secure?
 And what does “C/4HANA” mean, anyway?

-Our webinars offer you a live forum in which you can get the answers to your specific questions about the latest topics in SAP Security & Compliance without having to invest a lot of time.
+Our webinars offer you a forum in which you can get the answers to your specific questions about the latest topics in SAP Security & Compliance without having to invest a lot of time.

-Check out our current topics and register now.
+Check out our current topics.